Implement literature circles in your classroom with the help of this free set of resources.

 Job descriptions Not all teachers who use a literature circle approach choose to assign roles.
 Depending on your classroom dynamics, assigning roles can lead to students feeling like their only job is the assigned task.
 Some students focus only on their job and withdraw, not contributing to group discussions.
 If you are concerned this will happen in your classroom, you may choose to assign group tasks as opposed to individual roles and tasks.

-These posts might also include information to help with your creation of literature circles:
+These posts might also include information to help with your reading workshop:

 Close Reading: Focus on Process This post includes information on using think marks while reading.
 Think marks might be a useful tool for your students to use when preparing for their literature circle discussions.